-DO NOT flat tow this vehicle.
+- DO NOT flat tow this vehicle.
 Damage to the drivetrain will result.

-Towing this vehicle in violation of the above requirements can cause severe transmission damage.
+If this vehicle requires towing, make sure the drive wheels are OFF the ground. - Towing this vehicle in violation of the above requirements can cause severe transmission damage.
 Damage from improper towing is not covered under the New Vehicle Limited Warranty.